-Matthew commenced practice in 2002 and engaged in general practice until joining Best Hooper’s litigation team in early 2006.
+Matthew commenced practise in 2002 and engaged in general practise until joining Best Hooper’s litigation team in early 2006.
 Matthew became a Principal of the firm in 2013.

-Matthew’s core practice is land and building law.
-Over the last decade, he has been involved in advising and acting for clients in matters involving difficult concepts and factual backgrounds which have enabled him to hone his expertise in land related dispute resolution.
+Matthew’s core practise is land and building law.
+For over a decade, he has been involved in advising and acting for clients in matters involving difficult concepts and factual backgrounds which have enabled him to hone his expertise in land related dispute resolution.

 Land Use Law